understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_Partitions.md

 * Remember what influences number of partitions:
     * Capacity - every 10 GB creates a partition
-    * Performance - every 3000 RCU or 1000 RCU creates a partition
+    * Performance - every 3000 RCU or 1000 WCU creates a partition

 * Partitions can increase but not decrease